-Well, it’s that time again, time to plant potatoes!
+Get ready to plant potatoes after Christmas.
 In our climate potatoes need to be planted before the soil is warm.
 I recommend planting between January and March.
 Here are varieties that are typically available at The Greenery.

 You can also drop by to pick up our FREE guide to Growing Potatoes!

 Here’s a step-by-step for planting potatoes in containers.

 Whether you are planting in the ground or in containers you need to prepare the potatoes ahead of time.
 Using a clean knife, cut the potatoes into 4ths or 6ths.
 There should be at least one good “eye” per piece.
 Now leave the pieces on a tray or screen in the shade or indoors to dry.
 I recommend a minimum of 1 day but have left them to dry for a couple days without a problem.
 You will see sprouts beginning to grow, that is good!
 Any pieces that shrivel with no sprouts should be discarded.
 Preparing the potatoes like this prevents them from rotting in the soil.

 Planting In Containers